top of page

 Let's get the obvious thing out of the way: Zumba is a workout disguised as a party.
 You'll move to Latin, Afrobeat, pop, and whatever else your instructor throws at you.
 You'll sweat.
 You'll probably laugh.
 You'll likely lip sync.
 And forty-five minutes will pass before you think about checking the clock.

 That last part is the real selling point.
 Most people who hate exercise hate it because it's boring, repetitive, and feels like a punishment.
 Zumba is none of those things.
 It's the reason people who've abandoned gyms, running programmes, and home workout apps keep showing up week after week.
+We wrote about what happens in your first three Zumba classes if you want to know exactly what to expect.

 What actually happens in a Zumba class: